maraarae/learningJavaScript/README.md

 # learningJavaScript
-Workspace for notes and practicing JS development
+Personal workspace for taking notes and practicing JS development